Landis+Gyr

-Landis+Gyr is a publicly listed, multinational corporation operating in over 30 countries and headquartered in Cham, Switzerland.
-Landis+Gyr makes meters and related software for electricity and gas utilities.
+Landis+Gyr AG is a publicly listed, multinational corporation operating in over 30 countries and headquartered in Cham, Switzerland.
+Landis+Gyr makes meters and related software for electricity, gas and water utilities.

 History

 Landis+Gyr was founded in 1896 as Theiler & Co. in Zug, in the canton of Zug, Switzerland, by technician Richard Theiler and entrepreneur Adelrich Gyr.
 It began by manufacturing electricity meters that were developed by Theiler.
 Heinrich Landis joined the business in 1903, acquired it in 1904 and introduced Karl Heinrich Gyr as a partner in 1905, renaming it Landis & Gyr.
-The company benefited from the rise of the electronics industry and expanded abroad over the following years.
+The company benefited from the rise of the electrical industry and expanded abroad over the following years.
 By 1914, when it was made a joint-stock company, it was the largest employer in the canton of Zug, with over 800 employees.

 In the 1920s, Landis & Gyr opened offices in New York City and Australia and took over competitors to form a global technology group.
 From the 1930s, the company diversified with telemetry and remote control products.
 After leadership struggles in the 1950s, a new management reorganized the financing and accounting and converted Landis & Gyr into a holding company.
 The range was expanded to include service machines, air conditioning and ventilation products.
 Landis & Gyr increased its personnel, with 14,000 employees around 1970 (5,200 of them in Zug).

 From the mid-1970s and especially after 1984, the group was frequently restructured.
 In 1987, Landis & Gyr was acquired by Stephan Schmidheiny, who sold it to Elektrowatt in 1995.
 It is today a part of Siemens Building Technologies.
 The company was also known for producing optical phone cards until 2006.
-Landys+Gyr phone cards were used in many countries such as Israel, Belgium, Switzerland and more.
+Landis+Gyr phone cards were used in many countries such as Israel, Belgium, Switzerland and more.